byu-magicc/.github/profile/README.md

 ## Our Vision

-At MAGICC Lab, we aim to develop cutting-edge solutions to empower autonomous systems in various applications, from UAVs to intelligent ground robots.
+In the MAGICC Lab, we aim to develop cutting-edge solutions to empower autonomous systems in various applications, from UAVs to intelligent ground robots.
 Our research is centered around:

 - **Intelligent Control Systems** – Crafting algorithms that adapt to dynamic environments
 - **Autonomous Aerial Vehicles** – Designing UAVs that operate safely and independently